James5979/literate-devops-site/content/portfolio/kubernetes/loadbalancer.md

   externalTrafficPolicy: Local
 ```

-The Kubernetes loadbalancer service uses metadata annotations to provide extra configuration options for the external load balancer.

-For reference, see the annotations used to configure the [Civo](https://www.civo.com/docs/kubernetes/load-balancers) load balancer.
+The Kubernetes loadbalancer service uses metadata annotations to provide extra configuration options for external load balancers, e.g. see the annotations used to configure a [Civo](https://www.civo.com/docs/kubernetes/load-balancers) load balancer.

 Resource output for a loadbalancer service: